The American Institute of Architects Architectural Billings Index

 https://www.construction.com/download/Dodge_Momentum_Index_WhitePaper.pdf

 The Associated Builders and Contractors Construction Backlog Indicator, CBI, attempts to measure the work in backlog, or growth in the value of work on contractor’s books.
-It measures the current month of total remaining value of projects in backlog divided by the previous fiscal 12 months total revenues, times 12.
-The resulting output is reported in months of current backlog.
+It measures the current month of total remaining value of projects in backlog (nonresidential only) divided by the previous fiscal 12 months total revenues, times 12.
+The resulting output purports to measure months of remaining backlog or remaining revenues.
 Of course, projects have varied schedules to completion that may take many more months if not years to complete, so contractors may not run out of work in the few months indicated by the CBI.
+Therefore, this index does not measure months to backlog extinction, it simply sets the result to base 12.
+It could just as well be times 100 and set to base 100.
 This index also may be influenced by something that occurred a year ago that may not reflect the current activity.
-What this index really measures is the current backlog percentage of previous fiscal year revenues, just skip the part that multiplies that percent time 12.
+What this index really measures is the current backlog as a percentage of previous fiscal year revenues, just skip the part that multiplies that percent times 12.
 It provides no indication of expected annual revenues.
+The ABC CBI has always produced a result around 8 to 9 months, that would indicate backlog is about 65% to 75% of previous year revenues.

 https://abc.org/Portals/1/CEU/ABC%20CBI%20and%20CCI%20Methodology.pdf